Why Trust OMD?

 Cost: $967/credit

-• Bachelor’s degree from a regionally accredited college, 3.3+ GPA recommended
+Admissions: Bachelor’s degree from a regionally accredited college, 3.3+ GPA (recommended), official transcripts, resume, 3 letters of recommendation, statement of purpose, faculty interview

-Marriage and Family Therapists (MFTs) are licensed counselors who help couples and families overcome relationship and mental health challenges.
-In California, LMFTs are in high demand as awareness of mental health grows — the state employs over 30,000 marriage and family therapists, more than any other state, and the field is expected to grow 16% this decade.
+Marriage and Family Therapists (MFTs) are licensed counselors who help couples and families work through relationship and mental health challenges.
+California employs more than 30,000 LMFTs, the largest number of any state, and the field is projected to grow 16% this decade.

 Licensed Professional Clinical Counselor (LPCC)